nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 2. Ailurus shows a list of tasks
 3. User requests to delete a specific task in the list
 4. Ailurus deletes the task

     Use case ends.

+**Extensions**

+* 1a.
+The given index of person is invalid

+    * 1a1.
+Ailurus shows an error message.

+      Use case ends.

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index of task is invalid.

+    * 3a1.
+Ailurus shows an error message.

+      Use case resumes at step 2.

+**Use case: UC5 - Mark a task as done**

+**MSS**

+1. User requests to list tasks of a specific person
+2. Ailurus shows a list of tasks
+3. User requests to mark a specific task as done
+4. Ailurus marks task as done

+    Use case ends.